 Leadoff track “All In” begins the album with raps of snare, soft keys, a slick bassline — basically a sound that washes over the listener and continues to do so throughout the album’s entirety.
 “Getting There” features gorgeous vocals from Niki Randa, which boast a strange and cryptic beauty.
 Similarly, this trait carries on in “Hunger” (also featuring Randa) and “Phantasm” with Laura Darlington, each one bearing an elegance that Ellison has perfected with female vocalists over the past half-decade.
 “See Thru To U” featuring Erykah Badu not only sounds like a neo-soul track, but also carries its own weight on the album, pitting Badu’s soft voice against a sonic backdrop of live instruments that develop a solid groove.
 “Electric Candyman” once again finds FlyLo collaborating with Radiohead’s Thom Yorke, but much in a much different capacity than before.
 On Cosmogramma, Yorke was limited to one verse.
 Here, he has a much broader role, singing “Look into the mirror and/ Look into the mirror and,” as FlyLo blends Yorke’s lingering voice against a montage of spectacular sounds.

 As the album begins to wrap up, it stirs up the temptation to revisit the album again and explore this infinite aural journey.
 Until The Quiet Comes plays much like an extended lullaby that enraptures listeners.
-It’s both seductive and intriguing, and draws a continuous lure.
-It’s probably a cliché to say so, but it’s true enough on Until the Quiet Comes — Flying Lotus makes dreams become reality.
+It’s probably a cliché to say so, but true enough on Until the Quiet Comes—Flying Lotus makes dreams become reality.